hug0hq/react-native-android-vagrant/README.md

 ### Prerequisites

 Make sure you have vagrant up and running on your local machine.

-In order to the linux VM detect your changes in the shared folder you need to install the vagrant-fsnotify plugin
+You need to install the vagrant-fsnotify plugin if you want your code changes to bee detected in realtime.

 ```
 vagrant plugin install vagrant-fsnotify